Blog Posts

 What is a Fly Screen?

 A fly screen refers to a variety of screening materials that cover a window or door.
-They allow you to open the window or door, while still preventing the entry of insects, dirt, debris and leaves.
+They allow you to open the window or door, while still preventing the entry of flying insects, dirt, debris and leaves.
 A fly screen can be fitted to almost any type of window or door – even windows that are non standard shapes and sizes.

 How do they Improve Hygiene?